team0xC/clamp/firewall/Readme.md

 # PCTF Firewall

-This is a firewall designed for PCTF game, it kills all the IP connections coming to defined specific service ports

-with data packets containing defined set of blacklisted keywords.
-It also acts as a monitor to capture protocol and port

-specific traffic to generate summary for manual analysis.
+This is a firewall designed for PCTF game.
+It kills TCP requests to specific service ports with data packets containing keywords from a defined set in a blacklist.
+It also acts as a monitor to capture protocol and port specific traffic to generate a summary for manual analysis.

-### Define Blacklist Keywords
+### Defining Blacklist Keywords
-blacklist keywords are defined in a JSON file at location [proj_path]/firewall/resources/bl_keywords.json(sample below)
+Blacklist keywords are defined in a JSON file at location [proj_path](resources/bl_keywords.json) (sample below)
 ```
 {"*": ["/", ";", "&", "|", "`", "cat", "bin", "bash", "more", "less", "opt", "ictf", "services"],
   "exclusion": {